 - Children's Hospital of Philadelphia

-The department of neurosurgery anticipates performing over 4,000 major operations at its training sites this year.
+The department of neurosurgery anticipates performing over 5000 major operations at its training sites in 2014.

 The time dedicated to research efforts is as closely mentored as clinical training.
 During this research time, clinical activities are minimized to enable residents to devote full attention to carrying out investigations as well as preparing manuscripts for submission to refereed journals.